thapliyalatul19/ProFlow-Agent/README.md

 - Python 3.10+ with asyncio for parallel processing
 - CSV/JSON for data persistence and state management
 - Google ADK framework for agent structure
+- Flask for web dashboard
+- OpenWeatherMap API for real external integration
 - Full logging system with file and console handlers

 **Components:**